 Parents/guardians may want to seek alternative arrangements for their child’s remote learning keeping in mind that the isolation period, provided the person remains well, is a maximum of 14 days.

 Students do not require a medical certificate or clearance to return to school but must remain at home until 14 days.

 The Federal Government has declared a global indefinite travel ban in response to the coronavirus (COVID-19) pandemic.
 Smarttraveller.gov.au advises all Australians: do not travel at this time (Level 4 travel advice).

 The Facebook Group Swan Community Outreach has been established as a communication hub to equip our community to help people in need, in and beyond our community.

 If you need something because you are in isolation, are unwell or simply cannot get what you need from the shops; or if you are aware of a neighbour or community member in need, please post your request in the Swan Community Outreach Facebook group or email the College Parent Committee at firstname.lastname@example.org.

 To keep each other safe, please wash your hands thoroughly before handling the goods you would like to donate.
 Do not deliver any donations if you have any flu-like symptoms including cough, fever, sore throat and body aches or have come in contact with a potential COVID-19 case.

 - Cleaning supplies, soap and hand sanitiser

 - All donations must be hygienic and clean.
 If donating individual items such as individual rolls of toilet paper, please ensure that these are wrapped or put into zip-lock bags.

 - Perishable food items can be requested on a need basis.
-Please don't drop these off at College Administration unless prior arrangements have been made.
+Please don't drop these off unless prior arrangements have been made.